 Malnutrition.
 Diarrhea.
 Malaria.

 Dr. Breayan Pérez, a Child Champion in the Dominican Republic, is determined to right this wrong.
-In his role on staff with OneChild, Pérez travels to OneChild’s Hope Centers across the Dominican Republic to help give children vital medical checkups.
-He works with other OneChild doctors to ensure that children in the program receive the best medical care possible so they can lead healthy, hopeful lives.
+In his role on staff with OneChild, Pérez travels to OneChild’s Hope Centers across the Dominican Republic to help give children living poverty vital medical checkups.
+He works with other OneChild doctors to ensure that children in the program receive help and the best medical care possible so they can lead healthy, hopeful lives.

 Children also receive vaccinations, vitamins, and deworming pills.
 Plus, they attend classes on healthy habits where they learn the importance of handwashing and drinking clean water.